KnownStormChaser/master-weather-model-list/models/nwp_models/regional/belgium/alaro-belgium.md

 ## What area it covers
 - **Coverage:** Belgium and surrounding parts of Western Europe
-- **Domain details:** Lambert conformal conic projection centred near Belgium (central meridian ≈ 4.55°E, latitude of origin ≈ 50.57°N), based on the operational ALARO-Belgium NWP domain
+- **Domain details:** The public `alaro_40l` GRIB is distributed on a **regular latitude/longitude grid** (not the model's native projection), spanning **≈ 47.40°N–53.62°N, 0.12°W–9.22°E**, centred near 4.55°E / 50.5°N. Spacing ≈ 0.053° longitude × 0.035° latitude (≈ 3.7 × 3.9 km at 50.5°N) — the native ~4 km resolution interpolated to a regular lat/lon mesh.
+The underlying model runs on a Lambert conformal conic projection (central meridian ≈ 4.55°E, latitude of origin ≈ 50.57°N); the public product is regridded from it. *(Verified from the 2026-07-13 00 UTC run; grid identical across the MSLP, 2T and TotPrecip parameter files.)*
-- **Grid dimensions (public dataset):** TBD (the internal 4 km operational ALARO runs on 432 × 432 grid points)
+- **Grid dimensions (public dataset):** **177 × 177** points (31,329 grid points), regular lat/lon. *(The internal 4 km operational ALARO runs on a 432 × 432 Lambert grid; the public product is a regridded subset.)*

 ---